a-azad/Food.Drink.Business.Value.Mapping/index.md

 These two factors, can help generating a map that characterizes food business values in Seattle.

-### Step One: Affordability Estimation (60% of the overall project)
+### Step One: Area-Based Affordability Metric (60% of the overall project)

-In the first step, I needed a proxy to be able to learn financial health of different areas in Seattle.
-There is data from decennial census (of 2010) that can be used.
+In the first step, I needed a proxy to be able to learn financial capacity of different areas in Seattle.
+There is data from decennial census that can be used.
 However, it does not provide granularity at the level required for this project.
-More over it is a bit more fun to explore other sources.
+More over, it is a bit more fun to explore other sources.
 For this reason, I built up my proxy from the attractive housing market in Seattle.
-The proxy predicts property price per square footage as a function of location.
+The proxy predicts property price per square footage as a function of location (X, Y).

-per square footage) for any given location (X,Y values).
 This work was a separate project I did on Seattle's housing market.
 The data is limited to 2014-2015 and extension of the work to today's [crazy] market is not practical.
-Data exploration and ML modeling is captured in multiple Jupyter Notebooks in [this repository](https://github.com/a-azad/Seattle.housing.market).
-The map below, show the density of housing data in the dataset used in this step.
-The data is a [Kaggle dataset](https://www.kaggle.com/harlfoxem/housesalesprediction).In short, housing market analysis provides two major outputs:
+Data exploration and ML modeling is captured in multiple `Jupyter` Notebooks in [this repository](https://github.com/a-azad/Seattle.housing.market).
+The map below, show the density of housing data in the dataset.
+The data is a [Kaggle dataset](https://www.kaggle.com/harlfoxem/housesalesprediction).

+In short, housing market analysis provides two major outputs:
 * An affordability metric which is a normalized $/sqf function per location.
-    - The metric is normalized based on property characteristics, population and household income.
-Data was read via [Statistical Atlas Website](https://statisticalatlas.com/place/Washington/Seattle/Household-Income).
+    - The metric is normalized based on property characteristics and population.
+Population data was read from [Statistical Atlas Website](https://statisticalatlas.com/place/Washington/Seattle/Household-Income).
 * A proxy that can estimate the value of _access to local business_ per location.
 This is really cool!
 It basically shows how different neighborhoods may react to new businesses.

 ![](pix/map_locations_housrin.JPG)

 The problem is initially a regression modeling exercise.
-Simple linear model and tree-based algorithms were used.
+Simple linear model to tree-based algorithms were used.
 Although Random Forest (like always) offered a significant improvement to the model, for the purpose of statistical inference, improved (Ridge) linear model was chosen.
 Figure below, show the locations where home price can be estimated.

 ![](pix/housing.png)

-### Step Two: Business Segmentation (30% of the overall project)
+### Step Two: Business Segmentation (25% of the overall project)
-The interesting and a bit challenging part of this project is to learn trends of market from the attractive [Yelp Open Dataset](https://www.yelp.com/dataset).
+The interesting and a bit challenging part of this project is to learn trends of the market from the attractive [Yelp Open Dataset](https://www.yelp.com/dataset).
 In this project, __YELP__ dataset is explored to show the advantage of using a large dataset.
-In this step

 __YELP Data Preparation__
 The popular Yelp dataset is repeatedly referenced in ML/NLP projects.
 In _Step Two_ I use it to segment and collect information about food businesses in Seattle.
 The data is provided in `JSON` and `SQL` format via [Yelp Open Dataset](https://www.yelp.com/dataset).
 It is also available via[Kaggle's page](https://www.kaggle.com/yelp-dataset/yelp-dataset) or [Kaggle's API](https://github.com/Kaggle/kaggle-api).
 Just for fun and to explore multiple options, I followed these steps:

 - Imported JSON-converted CSV's via Kaggle's API